-During 2023, there were two meetings of the audit committee.
-The average audit committee meeting attendance was 87% in 2023.
+During 2024, there were two meetings of the audit committee and one informal meeting to undertake ad hoc decisions in the ordinary course of business.
+The average audit committee meeting attendance was 71% in 2024 (87% in 2023).
 The audit committee work plan includes the formal requirement for an executive session with the external auditor without any representatives from the Gavi Secretariat and the World Bank being present.

 Regarding the reporting of alleged improprieties, misconduct, or wrongdoing, the IFFIm board implemented an Ethics reporting hotline in 2019 that is connected to Gavi's.
 The Ethics Hotline is prominently displayed on the homepage of IFFIm's public website.
-No reports related to IFFIm were received in 2023.
+No reports related to IFFIm were received in 2024.